Alfresco/alfresco-ng2-components/README.md

 cd dev-platform-webcomponents
 ```

-* Start the demo and Install all the dependencies (do it the first time or after an a project update)
+* Start the demo and Install all the dependencies (do it the first time or after a project update)

 ```sh
 ./start.sh -install